ivan-hc/AM/README.md

 - "`jq`", to handle JSON files (some scripts need to check a download URL from api.github.com);
 - "`sed`", to edit/adapt installed files;
 - "`wget`" to download all programs and update "AM"/AppMan itself;
-- "`xdg-user-dirs`" to download or manage files in well known local folders;

 - "`sudo`" (only required by "AM")